Previous: Example---Configuring a tool called directly, Up: Adding support for a new syntax check tool [Contents][Index]

 base-dir

-, see Locating the buildfile.
+base-dir is a directory containing Makefile, see Locating the buildfile.

-must contain the check-syntax
+Thus, Makefile must contain the check-syntax target.
+In

 our case this target might look like this:

-check-syntax: gcc -o /dev/null -S ${CHK_SOURCES}
+gcc -o /dev/null -S ${CHK_SOURCES}

-The format of error messages reported by gcc
+The format of error messages reported by gcc is already

 supported by Flymake, so we don’t have to add a new entry to

-.
+flymake-err-line-patterns.
 Note that if you are using

-Automake, you may want to replace gcc
+Automake, you may want to replace gcc with the standard

-Automake variable COMPILE
+Automake variable COMPILE:

-check-syntax: $(COMPILE) -o /dev/null -S ${CHK_SOURCES}
+$(COMPILE) -o /dev/null -S ${CHK_SOURCES}